Kannmu/MAUH-Driver-Unity-SDK/README.md

-# MAUH Driver
+# UMH Driver

-Provides an interface to communicate with the MAUH haptic device via serial port.
+Provides an interface to communicate with the UMH haptic device via serial port.

 ## Usage